 Toyota's Scion Division does not haggle over price, they sell at full sticker price.
 Do not email me asking what to do, you either pay the sticker price, which is a good price anyway, or you go buy another a car.

 Are You Selling Your Used Car Online?
-Western Union SCAM ALERT
+Western Union Scam Alert!

-If you listed your car online and are emailed by a "company" in Europe with a client interested in your car, and they want to send you a check for more than your car, and they want you to Western Union them back the change, DO NOT DO IT!
+If you listed your car online and are emailed by a "company" in Europe with a client interested in your car, and they want to send you a check for more than your car, and they want you to Western Union them back the change, Do Not Do It!
 It is a classic check bouncing Nigerian scam.
 Read our Chapter on Nigerian Scams before you do anything.

-ATTENTION: Escrow Fraud Victims from eBay Motors, Autotrader, Cars.com, CycleTrader, etc.
+Attention: Escrow Fraud Victims from eBay Motors, Autotrader, Cars.com, CycleTrader, etc.

 If you already read the site and your answer is not found on this page, you can then email me.